rwilson504/Blogger/power-automate-desktop-download-image-example/power-automate-desktop-download-image-example.md

 - Access to a Power Apps environment.
 If you don't have one you can try it out by signing up for a Developer Plan [here](https://powerapps.microsoft.com/en-us/developerplan/).
 - Power Automate Desktop.
 This needs to be installed on your computer, download it [here](https://flow.microsoft.com/en-us/desktop).
 - On-Premise data gateway.
 This is how the online Power Automate cloud flows will connect to your Desktop Flows.
 You can download it [here](https://www.microsoft.com/en-us/download/details.aspx?id=53127).
+Instructions for installation can be found [here](https://docs.microsoft.com/en-us/data-integration/gateway/service-gateway-install).
-- A Application registration for Gmail.
-You cannot use the default shared application because it's not compatible with the Encodian or any other external Flow actions.
+- An application registration for Gmail within the Google console.
+You cannot use the default shared application because it's not compatible with the Encodian actions or any other external Flow actions.
 Learn how to create this [here](https://docs.microsoft.com/en-us/connectors/gmail/#creating-an-oauth-client-application-in-google).
 - API key for Encodian to utilize their Regex action in your flow.
 You can sign up for one [here](https://www.encodian.com/products/flowr/#form)

 ## Inspecting the Email